csalzano/power-boost-for-gravity-forms/readme.txt

 6. Screenshot of the Import/Export page.
 Shows an additional tab, titled "Replace Forms."

 == Changelog ==

+= 1.4.0 =
+* [Added] Adds a feature that allows the export .json files to update existing forms.
+A new tab is added to the Import/Export page titled, "Replace Forms."
+When form export files are uploaded to this page, existing forms are updated.
+This differs from the built-in "Import Forms" feature that always inserts forms and creates duplicates.

 = 1.3.0 =
 * [Added] Adds a few CSS rules to better display long form names in the form switcher dropdown.
 Gravity Forms 2.5 changes the dashboard to conceal form names after the first 21 characters in the dropdown used to choose a form.